KellerJordan/modded-nanogpt/README.md

 For comparison, the original llm.c trainer yields 3.2847 perplexity after training for 10B tokens.
 (1.55x more tokens)

 This speedup is due to the following changes:
-- Increased learning rate by 2.5x
+- Increased learning rate by 2.5x (this is the main thing)
 - Halved batch size (but ~same training speed)
 - Improved learning rate schedule (a 256-step linear rampup, then a linear rampdown to 0.1 * lr_max)
 - Normalized the gradient for each parameter to have unit norm